llee454/hornet-website/modules/block/Readme.md

 Block Module
 ============

-The Block module defines the Block feature.
+The Block module is responsible for maintaining the set of registered block handlers and for expanding blocks.

 A Block is an HTML element that, when "expanded", is either replaced by a new HTML element or instructs Lucidity to perform some action (such as notify Google Analytics of a page visit).